 Getting a mortgage approved is perhaps the first major step in purchasing a property.
-Without mortgage approval, buying a property is impossible, unless you’re buying outright with cash of course.
+Without mortgage approval, buying a property is impossible unless you’re buying outright with cash.

 Waiting on a decision from a lender or broker can leave many of us worried.
-It can be even more stressful when you’ve found the perfect home and really don’t want to miss out.
-We’ve prepared this guide to ease any tensions and clear up any confusion surrounding mortgage approval.
+It can be agonising when you’ve found the perfect home and really don’t want to miss out.
+As a result, we’ve prepared this guide to ease any tensions and clear up any confusion surrounding mortgage approval.

-- Finding a suitable lender (via a broker or direct)
+- Finding a suitable lender (with a broker or direct)